Fuel System Design

 You will find the tanks usually in both wings and sometimes there is a header or auxiliary tank in the fuselage.
 To get the fuel to the engine(s) under all circumstances and flight conditions the system is equipped with pumps, filters and valves.

 Most homebuilt aircraft have two tanks, one in each wing.
 But if it works for you, use one only gravity feed tank and install a fuel shut off valve near the bottom of the tank.
 For a simple fuel level indication use a cork float with a steel wire running through the fuel cap.
-This is as basic as you can get and will always work, even without electricity.
+This is as basic as you can get and it will always work, even without electricity.

 Adding a second tank means more complexity and a possible pilot error with selecting the wrong tank.
 Unless the tanks are connected through a Y or T fitting.
 Connect the ON-OFF selector after the Y/T fitting and before any filter.
 Changing that filter is then possible without any spillage.

 Tank vents are either part of the fuel cap or installed next to the tank facing into the wind creating a positive airflow and increased fuel pressure.
 Be careful when using vented caps: if the opening faces backwards fuel can be draw out of the tank leading to starvation.
-Forward facing vent should also have a screen to keep insects and other bugs from clogging the vent.
+Forward facing vents should also have a screen to keep insects and other bugs from clogging the inlet.

 Each tank must have a drain in the lowest part, so that any water or dirt can be drained during pre-flight.
 Make sure it closes after draining as you will loose fuel fast should this fail.

-Some aircraft use a cork float type, but nowadays the resistive or capacitive types are used in modern aircraft.
+Some vintage aircraft use a cork float type, but nowadays the resistive or capacitive types are used in modern aircraft.
 I prefer the capacitive types as these are more accurate (even with tanks that are oddly shaped) and show a much more stable indication when flying in turbulence.
 Calibration is also easier: set empty, set full and fill tanks with known quantities and note that in a table with indications from the gauge.
 Simple!

 Fuel injected engines (diesels too) usually have a return fuel line routing fuel to the tank in use.
 This complicates the fuel valve installation, especially so with aluminum tubing which needs proper bending without cracking or collapsing the line.